jangala-dev/lua-fibers/EXECUTION.md

 ---

 This concludes the overview of process execution in this library.
-The API is designed so that all interactions with external processes are expressed as `Op`s, and their lifetimes are governed by the same structured concurrency rules as fibers and other resources.
+All interactions with external processes are expressed as `Op`s, and their lifetimes are governed by the same structured concurrency rules as fibers and other resources.